Continuous Record Asymptotics for Change-Points Models: Conclusions

 \section{Conclusions}

-We examined a partial structural change model under a continuous record asymptotics.
-We established the consistency, rate of convergence and asymptotic distribution of the least-squares estimator under very mild assumptions on an underlying continuous-time data generating process.
-Contrary to the traditional large-$N$ asymptotics, our asymptotic theory is able to provide good approximations to the finite-sample distributions and explain the following features.
+We examined a change-point model under a continuous record asymptotics.
 With the time horizon $\left[0,\,N\right]$ fixed, we can account for the asymmetric informational content provided by the pre- and post-break samples.
-The time span, the location of the break and the properties of the errors and regressors all jointly play a primary role in shaping the limit distribution of the estimate of the break date.
-The latter corresponds to the location of the extremum of a function of the (quadratic) variation of the regressors and of a Gaussian centered martingale process over a certain time interval.
-We derived a feasible counterpart using consistent plug-in estimates and showed that it provides accurate approximations to the finite-sample distributions.
-In particular, the asymptotic and finite-sample distributions are (i) never symmetric unless the break point is located at mid-sample and the regimes are stationary, and (ii) positively (resp., negatively) skewed if the break point occurs in the first (resp., second)-half of the sample.
-This holds true across different break magnitudes except for very large break sizes in which case the distribution is symmetric.
-We used our limit theory to construct confidence sets for the break date based on the concept of Highest Density Region.
-Our method is simple to implement and relies entirely on the derived feasible asymptotic distribution.
-Overall, it delivers accurate coverage probabilities and relatively short average lengths of the confidence sets across a variety of data-generating mechanisms.
+We derived a feasible counterpart of the continuous record asymptotic distribution of the change-point estimator using consistent plug-in estimates and showed that it provides accurate approximations to the finite-sample distributions.
+We used our limit theory to construct confidence sets for the change-point date based on the concept of Highest Density Region.
+Overall, it delivers accurate coverage probabilities and relatively short average lengths of the confidence sets.
 Importantly, it does so irrespective of the magnitude of the break, whether large or small, a notoriously difficult problem in the literature.

 {}

 {}

 {}